bobxiv/SoftwareRenderer/README.md

 1. **ZLib**: Initialize the zlib sub-mocule and compile the install project.
 2. **LibPng**: Initialize the libpng sub-mocule and compile the install project.
 This project depends on zlib.
 3. **Create and compile the renderer**: Finally build the Software Renderer project and compite.
 You will have to setup CMAKE_PREFIX_PATH to the path where libpng is installed.
 To build you can use this command:
-4. To run the program you will have to have the zlib share library on path, or copy it along the executable.
+4. If you link against the shared version of libpng and/or zlib, then you will have to add those share libraries to system path, or copy them along the executable.

 ```bash
 cmake -S . -B build/